Mattel Aquarius: Technical specifications

+Peripherals

+Despite its relatively short time on the market, Mattel Electronics and Radofin managed to have most of the announced peripherals available within a month or so of the release of the system.
+Some products never materialized beyond prototype phase, and some were available only in specific markets.
+Beginning in 2016, new user-designed peripherals began to show up, mostly on eBay or on vintage computer forums such as AtariAge.

 Interfacing

+The Aquarius manual did not contain detailed documentation on any of the ports available, but Aquarius FAQ files and later retrocomputing websites shared the ascertained information.

+Cassette port

-The Aquarius manual did not contain details of any of the ports available.
-The cassette port, although using the same 5-Pin DIN 41524 connector as the TRS-80, did not have the same pin out and thus was incompatible with readily available cables for the TRS-80, even though they physically fit the sockets on both the computer and cassette player.
-The Aquarius branded cassette deck came with the appropriate cable.
+The cassette port, although using the same 5-pin DIN 41524 connector as the TRS-80, did not have the same pinout and thus was incompatible with readily available cables for the TRS-80, even though they physically fit the sockets on both the computer and cassette player.
+The Aquarius-branded cassette deck came with the appropriate cable.